Electric shaver

 An electric shaver (also known as the dry razor, electric razor, or simply shaver) is a razor with an electrically powered rotating or oscillating blade.
-The electric shaver usually does not require the use of shaving cream, soap, or water.
+The electric shaver usually does not require the use of shaving cream, soap, or water, known as dry shaving, although many users still prefer a skin lubricant for comfort.

 The razor may be powered by a small DC motor, which is either powered by batteries or mains electricity.
 Many modern ones are powered using rechargeable batteries.
 Alternatively, an electro-mechanical oscillator driven by an AC-energized solenoid may be used.
 Some very early mechanical shavers had no electric motor and had to be powered by hand, for example by pulling a cord to drive a flywheel.

-Electric shavers fall into two main categories: foil or rotary-style.
+Electric shavers fall into two main categories: foil shavers or rotary shavers.
 Users tend to prefer one or the other.
+Foil shavers can shave closer to the skin and are preferred by professional barbers, while rotary shavers use rotating blades on the shaving head to shave.

-Many modern shavers are cordless; they are charged up with a plug charger or they are placed within a cleaning and charging unit.
+Many modern at-home shavers are cordless; they are charged with a plug charger or they are placed within a cleaning and charging dock.